ktomanelli/Technicode.io/src/posts/2020-10-11-solving-interview-questions-two-sum/index.md

 So the key for lowering the time complexity for this problem is something called memoization.
 Instead of looping through the entire array exponentially until we find a match, we can store the data from the given array into an object which will allow us to significantly cut back on our time complexity.
 This will however increase our space complexity since our object will end up being exactly as large as the array we pass in.
 Let's try it out.

 So first, we'll make our object.
-To do so, we'll initialize an empty object, loop through our array and for each item in the array create a key value pair from that value and index respecively.
+To do so, we'll initialize an empty object, loop through our array and for each item in the array create a key value pair from that value and index respectively.

 `const object = {} for(let i = 0;i < nums.length;i++){ object[nums[i]] = i }`